Guangyu-Yang/JULiP/README.md

  -bamFileList VAL     : a file contain the paths of the subExon files
  -gene VAL            : geneId ID
  -geneList VAL        : a file contain the gene names
- -intronFileList VAL  : a file contain the paths of the intron files
  -model VAL           : generateSpliceAndRegionFiles: generate splice & region files
                         generateIntronFiles: generate intron files
                         intronsSelection: do intron selection